padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 # Activity 15 Classification Accuracy Assessment

 This is the FINAL practice activity of the unit.
 It builds on Activity 14: Supervised Image Classification, so ensure you have completed the previous activity before proceeding.
-You may need to continue from where you left off rather than starting a new script.
+You may need to continue from where you left off in Activity 14, rather than starting a new script.
 This activity evaluates the performance of a Random Forest classifier using ‘unseen’ stratified random sample data and an error (confusion) matrix.
 Accuracy metrics—including producer’s accuracy, user’s accuracy, and overall accuracy—are computed and interpreted.

 ## Introduction